What Apple Pay Means for Your E-Commerce Site

 Announced in September 2014 and launched the following month, Apple Pay is a mobile payment system designed to streamline financial transactions for owners of the latest Apple devices.
 Apple Pay utilizes NFC technology to enable secure, contactless transactions both in physical stores and certain mobile apps.
 It works by allowing consumers to save their credit card information in their iPhone, iPad, or Apple Watch, and at the point of sale, they confirm a payment via Apple's Touch ID fingerprint scanner.
 This added level of biometric security has won Apple praise for enabling increased privacy and security for both the purchaser and the retailer.
 Since Apple Pay transactions don’t require the presence of an actual credit card, the account numbers of users can’t be stolen by criminals.

-Get your e-commerce shop off the ground when you use a free website maker to create an awesome online store.
+Get your e-commerce shop off the ground when you use a website maker to create an awesome online store.

 Where is Apple Pay Available?